-North American Division (NAD): A regional unit of the General Conference of Seventh-day Adventists including Bermuda, Canada, and the United States.
+North American Division: A regional unit of the General Conference of Seventh-day Adventists including Bermuda, Canada, and the United States.
 Sometimes referred to as the Division or the NAD.

-North American Division Office of Education: NADOE designates the North American Division Office of Education.
+North American Division Office of Education: The administrative office that oversees the education program for that entity.